 Before continuing, let's continue tinkering with the same example.
-Consider the Cayley diagram for Q_8 with generators $\{i, j, -1\}$ that is given in Figure 8.1.
+Consider the Cayley diagram for Q_8 with generators $\{i, j, -1\}$ that is given in Figure 6.1(a).

-Figure 8.1.
-Cayley diagram for Q_8 with generating set $\{i, j, -1\}$.
+Figure 6.1.
+The left subfigure shows the Cayley diagram for Q_8 with generating set $\{i, j, -1\}$.
+The right subfigure shows the collapsed Cayley diagram for Q_8 according to the left cosets of $K = \langle -1 \rangle$.

-We can visualize the left cosets of K as the clumps of vertices connected together with the two-way green arrows.
-In this case, we are also seeing the right cosets since K is normal in Q_8 .
-If we collapse the cosets onto each other and collapse the corresponding arrows, we obtain the diagram given in Figure 8.2.
+We can visualize the right cosets of K as the clumps of vertices connected together with the two-way green arrows.
+In this case, we are also seeing the left cosets since K is normal in Q_8 .
+If we collapse the cosets onto each other and collapse the corresponding arrows, we obtain the diagram given in Figure 6.1(b).
 It is clear that this diagram is the Cayley diagram for a group that is isomorphic to V_4 .
 For reasons we will understand shortly, this processing of collapsing a Cayley diagram according to the cosets of a normal subgroup is called the "quotient process."